Explore the common hazards faced by lone workers and find out how to mitigate them.

 Physical hazards are a significant risk that lone workers face everyday.
 Hazards can include slips, trips, and falls, exposure to extreme temperatures, working at heights and handling heavy machinery or equipment.

 Employers have a duty of care to provide proper training on safe work practices and the use of protective equipment.
-It's also crucial to provide regular inspections of the working environment to identify potential hazards, this enables organisations to take necessary measures to eliminate or minimise risk.
+It's also crucial to provide regular inspections of the working environment to identify potential hazards.
+This enables organisations to take necessary measures to eliminate or minimise risk.
 Lone workers should also be encouraged to report any safety concerns or incidents promptly, to prevent further incidents from happening again in the future.

 Our range of devices can be used regularly by those who work alone to call for help in an emergency, at the touch of a button for reassurance and a fast response.